 The NHLBI has prepared three datasets suitable for use in an undergraduate or graduate level biostatistics instruction program.
-These datasets can be requested at no charge.
+These datasets are freely available upon request.

 A longitudinal, epidemiology focused datasets was developed using the Framingham Heart Study as the source for the data.
 This dataset contains three clinic examination and 20 year follow-up data on a large subset of the original Framingham cohort participants.
 The documentation for the Framingham dataset contains a variable list and coding help for the data.